Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Constructing different objects from the same class

-Our intention in creating a class is to be able to instantiate multiple distinct objects from that class template.
+Why create a Dog template class?
+Because we want to _instantiate_ multiple, distinct objects from it.

 ---

 template: difference-1
 name: difference-2

-- We typically want these objects to have some differences from one-another.
+- We also  want these objects to have some differences from one another...

 ---